ZhgChg.Li

 Request

-In the Request section, you can see what parameters were passed in the request.
+In the Request section, you can see which parameters were sent in the request.

-With “e” to edit and “r” to resend, and observing the Response, you can guess the purpose of each parameter!
+Use “e” to edit and “r” to resend, then observe the Response to infer the purpose of each parameter!

 Response